top of page

 KirtanFamily07.jpg

-The Kirtan Family Berlin
+The Kirtan Family Band

 A lively and steadily growing community has formed around the monthly kirtans in Berlin.
 Between 200 and 300 people regularly come together to chant with the Kirtan Family Band—in churches, concert halls, or outdoors.